 When we’re an independent artist, we learn to be an adaptable jack of all trades.
 It’s one thing to create art but another thing to share it with the world.
 There’s designing, marketing, promoting, publishing, networking, copyright issues to get around, budgeting and more when it comes to the process of connecting art with others.

-After I finished university, I was unemployed and on social security benefits.
-Every day I went to the library in search for media/editing/journalism/research jobs online using the free Wi-Fi there.
-And learnt how to use CSS to brand the look of my blog, learnt the theory behind photography, and found a couple of paid online freelance writing gigs.
-Maybe if I focused solely on the write stuff I could’ve achieved more with writing.
+When I started this blog, I learnt how to use CSS to brand the look of this blog, learnt the theory behind photography, and took on freelance writing gigs.
 But my mind nagged at me to find a decent job.
 The passive, practical Asian stereotype within me told me to think for the future – because it worked for many of our forefathers, because it’s rational sense.

 And so as an artist dedicated to our craft, we learn the lesson of underdog discipline.
 Not everyone will agree with what we create.
 Not all of us will be able to make a living off just creating something subjective.
 Not all of us will be able to spend as much time as we like on our art, especially if we have a day job.
 Most of us won’t sell a million pieces of our art.
 But if we love doing art enough, we’ll make time for it.

 In 2014, The Good Universities Guide found up to 70% of those who studied a creative arts degree in Australia were still unemployed four months after completing their course.
-When I was unemployed after finishing my degree, my parents compared me with my friends who were engineers and accountants raking stable income.
+My parents liked compared me with my friends who were engineers and accountants raking stable income.
 My mum often said, ‘See, study arts.
-Now NO job.’
-It wasn’t pleasant to hear but it was reality.
-For three years.
+Now not much money.’
+It wasn’t pleasant to hear but it was reality until I built up my writing portfolio.

-Subsequently, I applied for any jobs that matched my skills and soon landed a competitive corporate desk job as a numerical data analyst.
-All day I balanced equations from spreadsheets on the computer.
-I felt miserably bored of the repetitive formulaic routine this job entailed, and lasted three months.
-Some time after that I landed a job that had nothing to do with number crunching, or writing except writing emails.
-But I enjoy it and it pays the bills and affords me certain luxuries.
-Outside of that today, I write.
+At one point I had a regular office job to pay the bills, and outside of that, I kept writing.
 I write well aware of the fact that there’s a lack of cultural diversity within Australian media onscreen and off-screen, a lack of Asian role models to look up to.
 Dedicated artists hustle and make the most of circumstances to create their craft.
 As amputee model Jessica Emily Quinn said:

 ‘It doesn’t matter if your cup is half full or half empty, just be greatful you have a cup.
 Now make magic out of it.’